kachayev/riak-pipe-workshop/README.md

 The task
 --------

 Imagine that you want to calculate what programming langauges are most interesting for concrete Github user ("language preferences").
 There is no obvious way of how to do this, but we will choose next one: calculate total proportions of all language that were used to implement all project starred by concrete user.
+To get more information about task as well as clean vision of how to use Github API to perform all necessary requests, see workshop slides (todo: add link to slides).

 This computation fits perfectly to `riak_pipe` architecture: message-based streaming from one part of your application to another.
 We will use next "stages" to build pipe: